Lead and Copper

 Please be reminded that complying with LCRR is ultimately the responsibility of the CWS and NTNC water system owner.
 Water system staff should be communicating to determine which individual is tasked with submitting data to your assigned consultant (or NHDES if you are not assigned a consultant).

 To assist public water systems to comply with the LSLI requirements, NHDES is providing financial assistance through 100% federal, no-match grants to large systems, as well as free consulting services for small and medium systems.
-In addition, work related to LSL investigation and FULL service line replacements may be financed through the LEAD Drinking Water State Revolving Fund (DWSRF) with rolling, year-round applications and approximately 70% principal forgiveness.
-For more questions regarding lead in drinking water project funding, please review the DWSRF Lead Service Line Replacement (LSLR) Program Flyer or contact stephanie.h.nistico@des.nh.gov at (603) 271-2315.
+In addition, work related to LSL investigation and service line replacements may be financed through the LEAD Drinking Water State Revolving Fund (DWSRF) with rolling, year-round applications and principal forgiveness.
+For more questions regarding lead in drinking water project funding, please review the DWSRF Lead Service Line Replacement (LSLR) Program Flyer or contact DWLead@des.nh.gov.

 Learn More About Lead Funding

-- Large Public Water System Lead Service Line Inventory Grant – Large community public water systems serving ≥1700 service connections are eligible for this grant program.
-No match is required, and all eligible systems have been notified directly of this funding opportunity.
-LSL inventories, replacement and sampling plans are due by October 16, 2024.
+- Large Public Water System Lead Service Line Inventory Grant – Large community public water systems serving ≥1700 service connections were eligible for this grant program in 2024.
+The 2024 grant application period has ended.
+NHDES will be posting more information about grant applications in 2025.

-- Small System Lead Service Line Inventory Consultants – New Hampshire small and medium water systems serving <1700 service connections have been paired with one of four consulting firms to develop and submit their LSLIs, replacements and sampling plans by October 16, 2024.
+- Small System Lead Service Line Inventory Consultants – New Hampshire small and medium water systems serving <1700 service connections have been paired with one of four consulting firms to develop and submit their service line inventories by the compliance date.
+Consulting services will continue throughout 2025.
 See the "Consulting Services - Small and Medium Systems" tab for more information.

 NHDES may require that a water system undertake corrosion control activities if lead and/or copper are found at specific levels.
 The Lead and Copper Rule requires community and non-transient, non-community water systems to conduct tests to determine if lead and copper are present in high levels at the consumer's tap.
 The action levels are 0.015 milligrams per liter (mg/L) for lead and 1.3 mg/L for copper.
 Water systems are required to share the results of the lead samples with their consumers at the location where they were collected (known as Consumer Notification).
 The consumers need to be given information about the results, health effects, exposure routes and contact information.
 Water systems must also send a copy of the letter to NHDES and certify to this office that it was distributed in accordance with the rules.
 NHDES provides the following resources for public water systems: